And how can retailers convert them into customers?

 Because you want to engage all your online shoppers and convert as many Millennial visitors as possible, spread your advertising dollars across as many digital channels (SEO, SEM, Social, Email, etc.) as your resources allow.
 Use Facebook Live videos to conduct showroom tours.
 Share in-store customer testimonials on your blog.
 Create a paid advertising campaign to promote an in-store contest.
 The ways you can blend your online strategy and in-store reality are limitless.

-Engaging your Millennial Buyers
+Engaging your Millennial Shopper

 Traditional methods of acquiring new customers are already seeing a decline in efficacy as Millennials enter the marketplace for home furnishings.

 YouTube, Facebook, Instagram, Snapchat.
 The channels for distributing content are getting stronger and more widely adopted.
-Millennials and the generations after are consuming content at an alarming rate.
+The Millennials and the generations after are consuming content at an alarming rate.
 Visual content is invaluable for retailers.
-With a smartphone, you can create unlimited videos to post on all platforms to recapture your Millennial shopper’s attention.
+With a smartphone, you can create unlimited videos to post on all platforms to capture your Millennial shopper’s attention.
 Use your design staff to help Millennials get inspiration on Instagram-worthy living room decor.
 Entertainment value and educational value are both critical in your video content.
 Plus, videos have a significant impact on your SEO.

 Written content such as blogs are not only great for your SEO but also for engaging Millennial shoppers during the research and buying stages.
 Think of your content strategy like a funnel.
 At the top of the funnel, you should create more content around the questions your Millennial shoppers are searching online.
-Topics like “How often should I buy a new mattress” or “How to care for leather furniture” are great for the shoppers researching potential products to solve a problem.
+Topics like “How often should I buy a new mattress” or “How to care for leather furniture” are great for shoppers researching potential products to solve a problem.
 You’ll attract these buyers on the first page of Google with good SEO techniques.
-As Millennial shoppers get further into the buying process, their questions will be more specific.
+As the Millennial shopper get further into the buying process, their questions will be more specific.
 And your content should match those queries.
 Blogs are a great tool to attract new Millennials and give your current Millennial prospects a way to keep your brand at the top of their minds.

 Create a Personalized Experience